Apache Woman (1955 film): Box office

 In 1969 Arkoff said Apache Woman took ten years to make a profit, and only after it was sold to television.

 Critical

 The Monthly Film Bulletin called it "competently made second-feature Western, unremarkable but of slightly above average calibre."

 The movie has been called one of Corman's dullest films.

+Another critic called it "competent, unremarkable... it needed some of that [regular Corman writer Charles B] Griffith flair."

 Copyright

-Copyright in and to the film is currently held by Susan Nicholson Hofheinz (Susan Hart).
+Due to the death of her husband James Nicholson, who was in part responsible for many films produced by American International Pictures in the early 2000s, Susan Nicholson Hofheinz (Susan Hart) owns the copyright to this film and some others produced by AIP.